schnuerch/nn_mortality/README.md

 Do not change the path to which Python is installed, unless you know what you are doing (otherwise, `renv` might have trouble finding Python and you might have to manually specify the Python path in `renv`).

+For the `tensorflow` package to run you might also have to install some C and C++ runtime libraries (e.g., [here](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) for Windows).

 ### Jupyter Notebook

 First, install Jupyter Notebook: